gobbyo/IoT/docs/tutorial-deployiothub.md

 Central US
 ```

-1. Run the following script to set the path to the ARM template `hub.json`
+1. Run the following script to set the path to the ARM template `hub.json`.
+Be sure to replace the text `{path to your IoT Hub ARM template}` in the sample below.

     ```powershell
-    $templateFile = "{path to hub.json}"
+    $templateFile = "{path to your IoT Hub ARM template}"
     ```

     For example,